 Ludwig Questlove Pocket Kit Review

-The Ludwig Junior pocket drum set was designed with the help of drumming legend Ahmir Khalib “Questlove” Thompson, and it’s an amazing-priced and premium quality sounding set of drums for kids!
+The Ludwig Junior pocket drum set was designed with the help of drumming legend Ahmir Khalib “Questlove” Thompson, and this is an amazing-priced and premium quality sounding set of drums for kids.

 Questlove aimed to create the perfect mini drum set, after seeing a lack of quality junior kits on the market.
 Together, Questlove and Ludwig made this fabulous package that includes everything needed to begin having fun right away!

-The wood drum shells sound rich and warm, and this small drum set features good sounding cymbals.
-The hardware is durable and well constructed and will hold up to many years of enjoyable playing.
+The wood drum shells sounded rich and warm, and this small drum set featured reasonably good sounding cymbals.
+The hardware was durable and well-constructed and it will hold up to many years of enjoyable playing.

 Ludwig is a legendary name in drums.
 After seeing and hearing this junior drum set you will instantly recognize that the kit has been designed with a lot of care and attention to detail!

-This Ludwig Questlove pocket kit will provide any child with the best possible start into drumming, and all at an amazing price.
-It is in my opinion a must-have junior drum set for children aged 4-10, and it wins my vote as the best kids drum set on the market!
+This Ludwig Questlove pocket kit will provide any child with the best possible start in drumming, all at an amazing price.
+It is in my opinion a must-have junior drum set for children aged 4-10, and it wins my vote as the best kids drum set on the market.

 Pros